-get, which differs across the algorithms.
+We first understand how hitting time changes with varying seed budgets.
+As shown in Figures 3(a) and 3(c), we observe that there exists a phase transition that the hitting time blows up after some seed budget, which differs across the algorithms.
 Due to space limitations we omit the results for other h values, where we observe a similar behavior with different seed budget leading to the hitting time blow-up.
 This phase transition is due to the existence of "bottleneck clusters", without which diffusion would become fast.
 Hence, the seeding quality can be evaluated by how efficiently such bottleneck clusters are removed by the seeding.
-In our setting, we see that time 20 (a horizontal line in Figure 3(a)) can be a reasonable required hitting time to differentiate the tested algorithms.
+In our setting, we see that time 20 (a horizontal line in Figures 3(a) and 3(c)) can be a reasonable required hitting time to differentiate the tested algorithms.
 Hitting time 20 may or may not be the required time by seeders, because the absolute time should be computed by the duration of unit time and unit time can be different how actively individuals interact with each other over the given social network.

-To investigate how the tested algorithms perform, we choose the time 20 as a given hitting time, and compare threshold (20) for all tested algorithms with varying h, whose results are shown in Figure 3(b).
-We first observe that across all ranges of h, PrPaS has the lowest threshold budget, performing significantly better than others by more than 100% difference.
+To investigate how the tested algorithms perform, we choose the time 20 as a given target hitting time, and compare Threshold(20) for all tested algorithms with varying h, whose results are shown in Figures 3(b) and 3(d).
+We first observe that across all ranges of h, PrPaS has the lowest threshold budget, performing significantly better than others.
 It is natural that for significantly high h (e.g., larger than 0.7) the performance difference is marginal because diffusion should occur very fast irrespective of the quality of seeding .
-Degree and GreedyCut do not perform well.
-Those algorithms are known to generate good seeds in epidemic-based diffusion models.
-This is because in epidemic-based diffusion just a contact is an efficient way of infecting neighbors, whereas in game-based models local interaction becomes much more complicated due to individuals' rational decisions.
-Similar phenomenon was also studied in [33] which proves that the hitting time becomes slower as individuals are connected better.
-Random significantly outperforms Degree and GreedyCut, because uniformly random seed selection allocates more seeds in larger clusters in the average sense.
-PrPaS performs much better than Random because PrPaS performs further optimization by considering the clustering and connectivity structure of the underlying graph.
+In addition, PrPaS has linear curves of Threshold(20) with respect to h.
+This coincides with the analysis of $\Gamma^(C)$ in Theorems IV.1 and IV.2 where an order-wise reduction of diffusion time requires seed budget of $\frac{1-h}{2}n$ at least.